The LeadersIn Maritime Law

 One of the first ways that the U.S. government sought to protect maritime workers was through general maritime law.
-Before the Jones Act, the Longshore and Harbor Workers' Comp Act, and Death on the High Seas Act were created, general maritime law established the rights of seamen.
-Its basic provisions ensure that workers are given maintenance and cure and payments for lost earnings after an injury.
+Before the Jones Act, the Longshore and Harbor Workers' Comp Act, and the Death on the High Seas Act, general maritime law established the rights of seamen.
+Based on the relationship between shipowners, maritime employers, and seamen, its basic provisions ensure that workers are given maintenance and cure.
 It also stipulates the employer's responsibility for providing workers with a safe work environment, whether it be a vessel, oil drilling platform, or jack-up rig.
-If they fail to provide workers with safety equipment or have faulty equipment on board, they could be liable.
+If they fail to provide a safe environment or fail to maintain seaworthy vessels, they could be liable.

 Seaworthiness of a Vessel

-A ship owner has a duty to provide a seaworthy vessel that is properly maintained and equipped and staffed by a trained crew.
-If a seaman or crew member is injured or becomes ill as a result of a vessel's unseaworthiness, the owner is liable to the seaman for his damages and loss.
-An injured seaman or maritime worker is entitled to paid medical treatment as well as room and board under the general maritime law principles of maintenance and cure.
+A shipowner has a duty to provide a seaworthy vessel that is properly maintained, equipped, and staffed by a trained crew.
+If a seaman or crew member is injured or becomes ill as a result of a vessel's unseaworthiness, the owner is liable to the seaman for his damages and losses.

 Maintenance & Cure Benefits